 37. Special protection for aircraft.

-(1) Notwithstanding regulation 36(2) (c), an aircraft operator may request for special protection of their aircraft from an airport operator at a cost to be determined by the airport operator, where the aircraft operator perceives a threat against their aircraft.
+(1) Notwithstanding regulation 36(2) (c), an aircraft operator may request for special protection of their aircraft from an airport operator at a cost fee to be determined by the airport operator, where the aircraft operator perceives a threat against their aircraft.

 (2) Where special protection is offered to an aircraft operator under sub-regulation (1), the protection shall be on terms and conditions determined by the airport operator.